DaleFarnsworth/g90updatefw/README.md

 I'll entertain requests to make executables for other OS/Architecture combinations available.

+NOTE: You will likely have to set execute permissions on the binary file after downloading.
+On Linux this may be done by "chmod 755 <filename>".

 Dale Farnsworth dale@farnsworth.org

 P.S.
 KB0OTY made a video about using g90updatefw on the Raspberry Pi.